EU reappoints 'fearless' Irish ombudsman

 MEPs have tasked Irish woman Emilly O'Reilly to hold EU institutions' feet to the fire for another five years.

-"I will help ensure the EU maintains the highest standards in administration, transparency and ethics.
-Europeans expect and deserve nothing less," she said after her reappointment as EU Ombudsman in a vote in Strasbourg on Wednesday (18 December).
+"I will help ensure the EU maintains the highest standards in administration, transparency, and ethics.
+Europeans expect and deserve nothing less," she said after her reappointment as European Ombudsman in a vote in Strasbourg on Wednesday (18 December).

 Join EUobserver today